zendframework/zend-servicemanager/doc/book/migration.md

   being generated, and these are mapped to `InvokableFactory` instances.
 This means you can also fetch your plugins by their FQCN.
 - There are also factory entries for the canonicalized FQCN of each factory, which will be used in v2.
+(Canonicalization in v2 strips non-alphanumeric characters, and casts to lowercase.)
 - `validatePlugin()` continues to throw the old exception

 The above will now work in both version 2 and version 3.

 ### Migration testing

-To test your changes, create a new `MigrationTest` case that uses the `CommonPluginManagerTrait`.
-Override the `getPluginManager()` to return an instance of your plugin manager and override  `getV2InvalidPluginException()` to return the classname of the exception your `validatePlugin()` method throws:
+To test your changes, create a new `MigrationTest` case that uses `Zend\ServiceManager\Test\CommonPluginManagerTrait`.
+Override `getPluginManager()` to return an instance of your plugin manager, and override `getV2InvalidPluginException()` to return the classname of the exception your `validatePlugin()` method throws:

 ```php
 use MyNamespace\ObserverInterface;